This page is available in 24 languages

 - European Data Protection Supervisor (Brussels)

-- The European External Action Service has headquarters in Brussels as well as offices around the world.
+- The European External Action Service (Brussels offices around the world)

 The EU's agencies and decentralised bodies offer all kinds of job opportunities – in particular for specialists.
 They may have recruitment opportunities when no competition is running.